vonmillhausen/sf2000/README.md

 ---

-## Firmware/BIOS (biserv.asd)
+## Firmware/BIOS (bisrv.asd)
-The firmware for the SF2000 is actually located on the microSD card, in a file called `biserv.asd` located in the BIOS folder.
+The firmware for the SF2000 is actually located on the microSD card, in a file called `bisrv.asd` located in the BIOS folder.
 This file is a monolithic binary blob, which contains the device's OS, the emulators, their settings... basically everything.
 Data Frog have issued some firmware updates for the device since launch; the updates have added new features (e.g., additional language support, favourites, history, etc.), but have also introduced bugs (e.g., some SNES games run very slowly until they are quit and launched again, etc.).
 Data Frog have published a YouTube video showing how to update the firmware on the device, which [you can find here](https://www.youtube.com/watch?v=j8dT2fdGfck); the video's description contains a link to where you can download the latest firmware.

 Known firmware versions are currently (dates approximate):